iranianpep/code-jetter/docs/getting-started.md

 Finally copy the `CodeJetter/public` folder **content** to your host public directory (`WWW` or `public_html`), and `CodeJetter` folder (excluding `public` folder) to a non-public directory which should match the `URI` value in the config file.
 Please note that the downloaded folder from GitHub is named `code-jetter`, so you need to rename it to `CodeJetter`.

 <a name="autoloader"></a>
-## Include autoloader in the index
+## Include Autoloader In The Index
 Open `public/index.php` and change the path to `autoloader.php` based on the place that `CodeJetter/autoloader.php` is located.
 Now if you check `URL` in the browser you will see the welcome page.

 <a name="toubleshooting"></a>